 Academic and Research Experience

-Current research interests include Micro-architectural optimisations in hardware and low level software of artificial intelligence and machine learning algorithms.
-These optimisations are primarily targeted at reducing power and gate count in FPGA and ASIC devices and increase performance in embedded low power IoT Edge devices.
+Current research interests include Micro-architectural optimisations in hardware and low-level software of artificial intelligence and machine learning algorithms.
+These optimisations aim to reduce power and gate count in FPGA and ASIC devices and increase performance in embedded low power IoT Edge devices.

 Publications and Outputs

 Peer Reviewed Journal Articles

 Garland, J. and Gregg D. (2018) ‘Low Complexity Multiply Accumulate Units for Convolutional Neural Networks with Weight-Sharing’, in ACM Transactions on Architecture and Code Optimisation (TACO), vol. 15, no. 3, August 2018, Article 31, pp. 1-24, DOI: 10.1145/3233300

 Garland, J. and Gregg D. (2017) ‘Low Complexity Multiply Accumulate Unit for Weight-Sharing Convolutional Neural Networks’, in IEEE Computer Architecture Letters, vol. 16, no. 2, pp. 132-135, July-Dec.
 1 2017, DOI: 10.1109/LCA.2017.2656880

 Anderson, A; Garland, J; Wen, Y; Barabasz, B; Persand, K; Vasudevan, A; Gregg, D. (2019) Chapter 6, ‘Hardware and software performance in deep learning’ in ‘Many-Core Computing: Hardware and Software’, pp: 141-161, ISBN: 978-1-78561-582-5.